Maldives signs China defence deal as India prepares exit

 The defence ministry said the deal was to foster "stronger bilateral ties", in a post on social media platform X.

-India is suspicious of China's growing presence in the Indian Ocean and its influence in the Maldives, as well as in neighbouring Sri Lanka.
+India is suspicious of China's growing presence in the Indian Ocean and its influence in the Maldives, a chain of 1,192 tiny coral islands stretching around 800 kilometres (500 miles) across the equator, as well as in neighbouring Sri Lanka.

 Both South Asian island nations are strategically placed halfway along key east-west international shipping routes.